What's a fixed rate home loan?

 Checking your home loan structure

 You may have created a new home loan account to be fixed, or had to reorganise your offset accounts to fix a portion of your home loan.
-After the changes, it’s important to check your updated home loan account structure and contact us via live chat if anything is incorrect.
+After the changes, it’s important to check your updated home loan account structure and contact us via chat if anything is incorrect.

-Preparing for your first repayment
+Preparing for your new repayment

 When fixing your account, your repayments are likely to change.
 The minimum monthly repayment will be outlined on the Variation Confirmation and available via Macquarie Online Banking and the Mobile Banking app.